 At the end of 2004 he moved to Wales to work as a researcher at university again and study for a PhD degree.
 However, the passion for photography was stronger than the passion for science, so on the 1st of Jan 2009 he left the academic life and decided to try becoming a professional photographer.
-Then after a year he managed to obtain the PhD degree, put the thesis away on the shelf and have been doing his photography since then, never looking back.
+Then after a year he managed to obtain the PhD degree, put the thesis away on the shelf and have been concentrating on his photography since then, never looking back.
 While living in Wales he produced his most known body of work – Cardiff After Dark portraying a weekend night out in the Welsh capital.
+Maciej left Wales in 2012, lived in London for a year and then moved to India where he spent two years living in Mumbai.
+Since the end of 2015 he’s been living in Bangkok.

 Since then Maciej’s photos have been widely published and exhibited around the world, shown at various photo festivals (including Visa Pour l’Image) and he is a recipient of numerous awards.
 He was profiled in two major street photography books published by Thames & Hudson – “Street Photography Now” in 2010 and “The World Atlas of Street Photography” in 2014.
 Maciej’s first monograph Cardiff After Dark was published in October 2012.